 - Application Essay / Motivation Letter

-If you are applying for a doctoral research to Study in Switzerland, you will need an additional letter from the instructor and the person who will be overlooking your research.
+If you are applying for doctoral research to study in Switzerland, you will need an additional letter from the instructor and the person who will be overlooking your research.

 8. Student Visa in Switzerland:

-It is important to apply for the Student Visa three months before the commencement of the course in order to avoid any last minute hassles.
-As per the intakes in Switzerland, You should apply before March for Fall semester, and for Spring semester, it will be advisable to apply before the September ends.
+It is important to apply for the Student Visa three months before the commencement of the course in order to avoid any last-minute hassles.
+As per the intakes in Switzerland, You should apply before March for the Fall semester, and for the Spring semester, it will be advisable to apply before September ends.

 If you are staying in Switzerland for more than 90 days, you will have to apply for a resident permit for the same.
-Switzerland Student Visa allows you to work and Study in Switzerland for part-time.
+Switzerland Student Visa allows you to work and study in Switzerland part-time.